Nonabelian Hodge theory for stacks and a stacky P=W conjecture: Introduction

 \subsection{Acknowledgements}

 This research was supported by “Categorified Donaldson–Thomas theory” No. 759967 of the European Research Council, and by a Royal Society university research fellowship.
-I would like to thank Tasuki Kinjo, Andrei Okounkov, Olivier Schiffmann and Sebastian Schlegel-Mejia for numerous helpful conversations relating to the paper.
+I would like to thank Tasuki Kinjo, Andrei Okounkov, Olivier Schiffmann and Sebastian Schlegel Mejia for numerous helpful conversations relating to the paper, and the anonymous referees who made a large number of helpful suggestions.
+Finally, special thanks are due to Woonam Lim who spotted a mistake in the published version of Conjecture \ref{conj_c}, which is corrected in this version.